Amaretti Cookies

 How to Make Amaretti Cookies

 For full recipe details about these simple Italian cookies, including ingredient amounts needed, see the printable recipe card down below.
-Here is what to expect when making these cookies:
+Here is what to expect when making these chewy cookies:

 Preheat Oven + Prep Baking Sheet